- Staff

 Director of Operations

-Xavier Atizol (he/him) (xavier@groundworkusa.org) is the Director of Operations at Groundwork USA.
-He joined Groundwork with over a decade of finance and operations experience in both the nonprofit and for-profit worlds.
-In his role, Xavier oversees our operational systems, supports the growth of our team through hiring and onboarding support, and provides capacity-building support to the Trusts.
+Xavier Atizol (he/him) joined Groundwork with over a decade of finance and operations experience in both the nonprofit and for-profit worlds.
+Xavier oversees the operational systems, supports the growth of the team through hiring and onboarding support, and provides capacity-building support to the Trusts.

 In this role, he hopes to leverage his history of strengthening processes and building efficiencies to ensure Groundwork’s continued growth and sustainability.
 In his previous roles, Xavier has served at a national advocacy organization, a non-profit start-up accelerator, and most recently an international marketing firm, expanding his skillset with focuses on stabilizing finances, increasing efficiency, and promoting responsible growth.
 He’s thrilled to return to mission-based work and join the Groundwork team to work towards achieving climate equity and justice.

-An East coast native, Xavier now finds himself in Seattle, Washington with his wife, newborn son, and dog, Marvel.
-In his spare time, he enjoys snowboarding, playing increasingly complicated board games, and challenging himself in the kitchen.
+In his spare time, Xavier enjoys snowboarding, playing increasingly complicated board games, and challenging himself in the kitchen.

 Close